-- Senior administrative leaders set goals to partner with the hospital's Patient and Family Advisory Council (PFAC) to identify and work towards resolving diagnostic safety and quality issues, including implementing PFAC recommendations on engaging patients on their own diagnosis (e.g., following up on pending test results at discharge, interacting with the patient portal, reporting diagnostic concerns). - Senior administrative leaders set a goal to involve a PFAC member in another hospital-wide or departmental committee working on improving diagnostic safety and quality.
-Hospitals can refer to Leapfrog's Patient and Family Advisory Council (PFAC) Toolkit for Exploring Diagnostic Quality. - Senior administrative leaders use AHRQ's Guide to Patient and Family Engagement or AHRQ's Toolkit for Engaging Patients to Improve Diagnostic Safety to set goals related to implementing recommended strategies that align with organizational priorities and needs related to patient engagement. - Senior administrative leaders use the American Institutes for Research Roadmap for Patient and Family Engagement in Healthcare or the Patient Safety Foundation's Actionable Patient Safety Solution: Person and Family Engagement to design and implement programs to improve patient engagement at the hospital. - Senior administrative leaders use AHRQ's TeamSTEPPS® for Diagnosis Improvement to set goals for staff training and implementing strategies that align with organizational priorities and needs related to communication and teamwork between members of the care team. - Senior administrative leaders establish goals to measure and improve nurse and clinical pharmacist perceptions of being a valued member of the diagnostic team.
+- Senior administrative leaders set goals to partner with the hospital's Patient and Family Advisory Council (PFAC) to identify and work towards resolving diagnostic safety and quality issues, including implementing PFAC recommendations on engaging patients on their own diagnosis (e.g., following up on pending test results at discharge, interacting with the patient portal, reporting diagnostic concerns).
+Leaders can refer to SIDM's PFAC Guide for Hospital and Health System Leaders, which includes best and promising practices for structuring, recruiting, onboarding and operating a PFAC. - Senior administrative leaders set a goal to involve a PFAC member in another hospital-wide or departmental committee working on improving diagnostic safety and quality.
+Hospitals can refer to SIDM's Patient and Family Advisory Council (PFAC) Toolkit for Exploring Diagnostic Quality. - Senior administrative leaders use AHRQ's Guide to Patient and Family Engagement or AHRQ's Toolkit for Engaging Patients to Improve Diagnostic Safety to set goals related to implementing recommended strategies that align with organizational priorities and needs related to patient engagement. - Senior administrative leaders use the American Institutes for Research Roadmap for Patient and Family Engagement in Healthcare or the Patient Safety Foundation's Actionable Patient Safety Solution: Person and Family Engagement to design and implement programs to improve patient engagement at the hospital. - Senior administrative leaders use AHRQ's TeamSTEPPS® for Diagnosis Improvement to set goals for staff training and implementing strategies that align with organizational priorities and needs related to communication and teamwork between members of the care team. - Senior administrative leaders establish goals to measure and improve nurse and clinical pharmacist perceptions of being a valued member of the diagnostic team.
 For example, the rate at which nurses and clinical pharmacists actively participate on rounds could be measured. - Senior administrative leaders monitor and display (e.g., internal newsletter or intranet) run-charts that track percentage of staff trained using one or more of the AHRQ resources listed above or track other established goals.